lorenzo-rovigatti/comp_bio_notes/proteins.md

 In water, hydrogen bonds are the main driving force for condensation and ice formation.
 Since each oxygen can accept two bonds, and each hydrogen can mediate one donor-acceptor interaction, each water molecule can be involved in four bonds that are arranged on a (nearly perfect) tetrahedron.
 This geometry can be rationalised as follows.
 In general, electron pairs (both bonding and lone pairs) around a central atom will arrange themselves to minimize repulsion, but the repulsion between lone pairs is greater than the repulsion between bonding pairs.
 Consequently, the two lone pairs will occupy positions that are as far apart as possible, pushing the bonding pairs closer together.
 As a result, the four pairs of electrons (two lone pairs and two bonding pairs) around the oxygen atom in water adopt a tetrahedral arrangement to minimize repulsion, with the bond angle between the hydrogen atoms in a water molecule being $\approx 104.5^\circ$, slightly less than the ideal tetrahedral angle of 109.5$^\circ$ due to the greater repulsion exerted by the lone pairs.

 Since the natural tetrahedral geometry of water molecules leads to the maximum number of HBs, it should not come as a surprise that regular ice has a diamond cubic cell, where each molecule is connected to four others through (almost) linear hydrogen bonds.
 When ice melts into liquid water, it releases 80 cal/g of heat.
-In turn, when water turns into vapour at $100^\circ$, $600 cal/g$ of boiling heat is released.
-If we assume that no hydrogen bonds are present in water vapour, we could estimate these values to estimate that a fraction of $80 / (600 + 80) \approx 0.12$ breaks when ice melts.
+In turn, when water turns into vapour at $100^\circ$, $600$ cal/g of boiling heat is released.
+If we assume that no hydrogen bonds are present in water vapour, we could use these values to estimate that a fraction of $80 / (600 + 80) \approx 0.12$ breaks when ice melts.
 However, this is not the case.
 In fact, it is perhaps surprising that liquid water at ambient conditions has roughly the same number of HBs of ice, *i.e.* $\approx 4$.
 What happens then when ice melts into liquid water?
 The hydrogen bonds become looser, and their length and, more importantly, angular fluctuations increase.
 Of course, these fluctuations have an energetic cost, which is counterbalanced by the entropy provided by the many possible ways of realising disordered networks made of molecules connected by "flexible" hydrogen bonds.

 :::{tip} Why does ice float on water?
 The famous property of liquid water being denser than ice, which is one of the very many anomalies of water, can be qualitatively understood by considering the geometrical constraints set by hydrogen bonds.